+For the case where the SL Positioning Client UE has to send the Ranging/Sidelink positioning request to the target UE/reference UE via 5GC, when AMF receives a Ranging/Sidelink positioning request from the SL Positioning Client UE, it queries GMLC for UE SUPIs based on their Application Layer IDs contained in the Ranging/Sidelink positioning request, and then continues with the following steps.

+Editor’s note: It is FFS whether it is possible that the mapping table between Application Layer ID(s) and SUPI of the UE can be managed by other 5GC NF.

 6.25.3 Procedures

-6.25.3.1 PC5 based procedure for Ranging/SL positioning initiated by the third party UE
+6.25.3.1 PC5 based procedure for Ranging/SL positioning initiated by the SL Positioning Client UE

-This procedure applies to the use cases where the third party UE is in proximity of UE1/UE2.
+This procedure applies to the use cases where the SL Positioning Client UE is in proximity of UE1/UE2.

 This procedure assumes that UE1 and UE2 are capable of handling Ranging/Sidelink positioning measurement and result calculation.

-In this procedure, the third party UE, initiates the service request for Ranging/SL positioning between UE1 and UE2.
+In this procedure, the SL Positioning Client UE, initiates the service request for Ranging/SL positioning between UE1 and UE2.

-If the third party UE and UE1 are the same UE, i.e. the service request is initiated from upper layer of UE1, then only step 1 and step 4 are needed.
+If the SL Positioning Client UE and UE1 are the same UE, i.e. the service request is initiated from upper layer of UE1, then only step 1 and step 4 are needed.

-6.25.3.1-1: PC5 based procedure for Ranging/SL positioning initiated by third party UE
+6.25.3.1-1: PC5 based procedure for Ranging/SL positioning initiated by SL Positioning Client UE

 1. Service authorization policy/parameters are provisioned to the UE1 and UE2.

-2. The third party UE initiates Ranging/SL positioning device discovery procedure to discover either UE1 or UE2, and one of them is successfully discovered, e.g. UE1.
+2. The SL Positioning Client UE initiates Ranging/SL positioning device discovery procedure to discover either UE1 or UE2, and one of them is successfully discovered, e.g. UE1.
 This step is skipped in the following scenarios:

-- There is existing communication between the third party UE and UE1.
+- There is existing communication between the SL Positioning Client UE and UE1.

-- The third party UE and UE1 are the same UE, i.e. the service request is initiated from upper layer of UE1.
+- The SL Positioning Client UE and UE1 are the same UE, i.e. the service request is initiated from upper layer of UE1.

 NOTE 1: It is also possible that UE2 is discovered.
-In this solution, UE1 represents the UE that the third party UE decides to send the service request to.
+In this solution, UE1 represents the UE that the SL Positioning Client UE decides to send the service request to.

+NOTE 2: Device discovery follows the Device discover procedure of V2X or ProSe or the Ranging/SL positioning Device discovery procedure.

-3. The third party UE sends the Ranging/SL positioning service request to UE1, including Reference UE ID, Target UE ID, Result content (distance, angle or both) and Required QoS, etc.
+3. The SL Positioning Client UE sends the Ranging/SL positioning service request to UE1, including Application Layer ID of UE1 and UE2, Result content (distance, angle or both) and Required QoS, etc.

 4. UE1 initiates Ranging/SL positioning procedure to UE2 to trigger the measurement and the calculation of the result.
+Application Layer ID of UE1 and UE2 are used for the communication between UE1 and UE2 over PC5.

 NOTE 2: The Ranging/SL positioning procedure includes Ranging/Sidelink positioning discovery and service operations.
 Whether DDNMF is involved is determined by the solution developed under KI#3.

-5. UE1 sends the Ranging/SL positioning result to the the third party UE in the response.
+5. UE1 sends the Ranging/SL positioning result of UE1 and UE2 to the SL Positioning Client UE in the response.

-6.25.3.2 Network based procedure for Ranging/SL positioning initiated by third party UE (without involving LMF)
+6.25.3.2 Network based procedure for Ranging/SL positioning initiated by SL Positioning Client UE (without involving LMF)

-In this procedure, the third party UE initiates the service request for Ranging/SL positioning between UE1 and UE2.
+In this procedure, the SL Positioning Client UE initiates the service request for Ranging/SL positioning between UE1 and UE2.

-This procedure applies to the use case where the third party UE is not in proximity of either UE1 or UE2 and both of the third party UE and UE1/UE2 are under network coverage.
+This procedure applies to the use case where the SL Positioning Client UE is not in proximity of either UE1 or UE2 and both of the SL Positioning Client UE and UE1/UE2 are under network coverage.

 This procedure assumes that UE1 and UE2 are capable of handling Ranging/Sidelink positioning measurement and result calculation.

-6.25.3.2-1: Network based procedure for Ranging/SL positioning initiated by third party UE (without LMF involvement)
+6.25.3.2-1: Network based procedure for Ranging/SL positioning initiated by SL Positioning Client UE (without LMF involvement)